-BONN, Germany (Landscapes News) — One-third of the world’s population has customary rights to more than 50 percent of the world’s land, yet they legally own just 10 percent.
+BONN, Germany (Landscape News) — One-third of the world’s population has customary rights to more than 50 percent of the world’s land, yet they legally own just 10 percent.

 This enormous gap between indigenous peoples’ rightful ownership to their traditional lands and their formal land rights, was recently addressed by representatives of the international community attending “Opportunities and lessons learned to enhance and accelerate recognition of community land rights” at the Global Landscapes Forum (GLF) in Bonn, Germany.

 The international community is positioned better now than ever before to tackle this issue and related human rights concerns, delegates said.

 New commitments embedded in the U.N.
 Sustainable Development Goals, at the 2017 U.N. climate talks in Bonn and through the GLF have pledged long-term support to indigenous communities.
 Additionally, the international land and forest Tenure Facility funds projects of up to $2 million to help indigenous communities secure land rights.

 In this discussion, indigenous leaders and experts shared their views on the specific issues they hope to see these large-scale efforts address.

 Although major global initiatives such as REDD+ (Reducing Emissions from Deforestation and forest Degradation) and forest landscape restoration (FLR) were set up to benefit communities, some have not been as effective as intended, adding tension to the relationship between environmental conservation and local livelihoods, delegates said.

 These programs are developed at a high level and are innately top-down in their approach to landscape issues, so the people affected on the ground do not always have the power to protect their needs, said Steven Lawry, director of equity, gender, and tenure for the Center for International Forestry Research (CIFOR),